 My insurance company says they will cover 100% so why do I need this membership?

 Most insurance companies will pay 100% of what they deem an allowable amount for air ambulance or emergent ground, which does not necessarily mean that the total cost of the transport will be covered.
+For example, even after insurance pays, you may have a remaining balance due to co-pay, deductible, co-insurance, or because your insurance’s allowable amount does not cover the total charges.
 Additionally, people frequently change insurance companies and plan designs.
-You will want to check with your individual insurance company to find out exactly how much they will cover in the case of an AMCN transport.
+You may want to check with your individual insurance company to find out exactly how much they will cover in the case of an AMCN transport.
 Lastly, your insurance may decide that the flight does not fit a specific parameter covered under your policy and deny payment.
 Membership will cover the cost of the flight for you, even if your insurance does not.

 Does my primary insurance cover the cost of an AMCN provider transport?
 If so, how much?

 This answer varies, with each insurance company offering different plans and coverage.
 It is up to your individual insurance company as to whether they will cover the cost of a transport, as well as to the amount of economic burden placed on the patent via a co-pay or deductible.
 We recommend that you contact your insurance company directly to obtain detailed coverage information.

 No, although some states may regulate AirMedCare Network membership like insurance.
 AirMedCare Network is not an insurance company.
 An AirMedCare Network membership is not an insurance policy and cannot be considered as secondary insurance coverage or as supplemental coverage to any insurance policy.
 Membership provides prepaid protection against covered AirMedCare Network provider transportation costs that exceed a member’s health insurance or medical benefits.